UdacityFrontEndScholarship/udabuddy/README.md

 # Udabuddy
 To make a web app for Udacity Alumni interaction.

+# Workflow
+ There are two main section of the webApp
+	Landing Page -- contain pages you can check without login Landing/Login page
+ 	  About section (Giving details about the webAPP Udabuddy for refrence see twitter about page)
+	  Wall of fame (A page giving details about good work by our alumni or people at udacity, Like Sebastian Thrun) Blog Page (A blog page by udabuddy people doing amazing work in any field of technology) Forum Page (directly as questions here rather enter udacity forums) Developers Page ( Comming soon)

+	Dashboard -- you will have access to this once you login divided into four sections FEED NAV DISCOVER ANALYSE

+	  Feed will have articles from users you like and polular in community Nav is the link to various pages outside and inside like showcase Discover this will give you suggestions about new user to like Analyse The best part this will give statics about where you stand in the community and among your friends.

+	    Inside dashboard is showcase where you can build your profile and showcase your projects.
+This would be visible to other user.
+	    There would be message and connect option under each profiles

+# How to contribute
+	These are designated people :-
+		Rahul @oreanroy Landing and About page
+		Vamsi @Vamsi Manohar Wall of fame
+		Avinash @littlestar642 Blog page
+		Parteek @Prateek Forum page
+	        Pradeep @psrajput showcase page

+	These are responsibe mods and co-mods you can directly contact them in any issue regarding a page.
+Your PR in any one of this page will be assesed by the responsibe mod and merged if it is woth it.

 ###### App to connect Udacity Alumni and present Scholars

 ## Prerequisites